grover2754/azure-files-samples/autogrow-PFS-quota/readme.md

 2. Do all of this manually using the step-by-step guide.
 ## Function Options
 1. Autogrow by Quota (see autoincrease PFS quota script)
-1. Autogrow by Throttling (autoincrease PFS throttle script)
+1. Autogrow by Throttling (see autoincrease PFS throttle script)